ktorio/ktor-documentation/topics/creating_web_socket_chat.md

 `Application - Responding at http://0.0.0.0:8080`.

 To try out the service, we can open the WebSocket client provided at [www.websocket.org/echo.html](https://www.websocket.org/echo.html) and use it to connect to `ws://localhost:8080/chat`.
+Note: some browsers will block connections on the insecure channel `ws` to localhost, so the website above may not work for you.
+In that case, you can try to use your favourite Websocket Client Testing Library, like [WebSocket Test Client](https://chrome.google.com/webstore/detail/websocket-test-client/fgponpodhbmadfljofbimhhlengambbn) on the Chrome Web Store

 ![Echo Test](image-20201022122125926.png){width="951"}